Woodsworth Orientation Week

 Woodsworth College’s Orientation Week happens the week before the start of the academic year at the University of Toronto.
 This week is your first step into University life, socially, academically, and culturally!
 Orientation Week is where you will meet your new best friend, your commuting buddies, and/or your roommates to be!
 The week will be packed with fun activities and events that will prepare you for University, and ensure that you get the most out of your University experience!
 Most importantly, Orientation Week will warmly welcome you into your new home, your one love Woodsworth.
 Orientation Week will be taking place from Sunday September 3-Wednesday September 6, with the Boat Cruise occurring Saturday September 9th.
 Our office will also be offering programming throughout the month of September, to further support incoming students with navigating their first-year and beyond.

 Our WOLF Coordinators have been working hard to ease your academic transition into UofT!
-They’ve developed a workshops series throughout our Orientation Week and beyond that will teach you crucial skills like how to write an A+ paper, effective study styles to succeed in University, a campus tour that will show you where your classes are, etc. WOLF has also created a First-Year Experience Guide, which will be available online and in-print by mid-August.
+They’ve developed a workshops series throughout our Orientation Week and beyond that will teach you crucial skills like how to write an A+ paper, effective study styles to succeed in University, a campus tour that will show you where your classes are, etc. WOLF has also created a First-Year Experience Guide.
 In addition, don’t forget to check-out the WOLF Opportunities Fair on Labour Day, available to participants of Woodsworth’s Orientation Week.

 Workshop Series Details

 WOLF Programming is commuter student friendly, open to all incoming Woodsworth Students including mature, transfer and part-time students.
 All sessions are facilitated by Upper Year First-Year Experience Mentors and Woodsworth College Student Life Staff.
 All sessions are drop-in format, no RSVP required.
 Students who attend 4/6 workshops will be eligible for Co-Curricular Record Notation.